Chapter One: Bring Back the Bodies

 And if the disparities of representation in Western art museums weren’t enough of a problem, some Art and Culture App users worried about something more insidious taking place.
 For app users to upload their images for analysis, they had to agree to allow Google to access those images.
 Were their images also being stored for future internal research?
 Was Google secretly using crowdsourcing to improve its training data for its own facial recognition software, or for the NSA?
 A short-lived internet uproar ensued, ending only when Google updated the user agreement to say: “Google won’t use data from your photo for any other purpose and will only store your photo for the time it takes to search for matches.”

 But what if they had been?
-The art selfie conspiracy theorists weren’t actually too far from reality, given that earlier that year, Amazon had briefly contracted with the Orlando Police Department to use its own proprietary facial recognition software, trained on its own proprietary data, to help the police automatically identify suspects in real time.
+The art selfie conspiracy theorists weren’t actually too far from reality, given that earlier that year, Amazon had briefly been contracted by the Orlando Police Department to use its own proprietary facial recognition software, trained on its own proprietary data, to help the police automatically identify suspects in real time.
 How representative was Amazon’s training, benchmarking, or validation data?
 Was it more or less representative than the data that Buolamwini explored in her research?
 There was no way to know.
 And while a best match of 44% between Asian Art and Culture App users and Terashima Shimei’s Beautiful Woman (which is the painting @rgon0 matched with) might earn RTs of solidarity on Twitter, a best match of 44% between a suspected criminal and a random person identified through traffic camera footage--the image source for the Amazon project--could send an innocent person to jail.